N3rdP1um23/LazyMan_IP_Auto_Updater/README.md

 (LATEST IP FOR powersports.ml) playback.svcs.mlb.com
 ```

+## Installing the Script - Linux
+1. Clone the repository under the  **/opt/** folder
-3. Edit the crontab to add/create the scheduled task ([crontab Guide](https://crontab.guru/)) pointing to the cloned script
+2. Edit the crontab to add/create the scheduled task ([crontab Guide](https://crontab.guru/)) pointing to the cloned script
 > sudo crontab -e

 Example (runs at 11pm (23) every day)